-I’ve been dating an amazing man for several months now (surprise!), and until recently, I’ve not enjoyed it.
+I’ve been dating an amazing man for several months now, and until recently, I’ve not enjoyed it.
+(Yes, you read that right; I’ve not enjoyed it.)

 Let me fill you in on some background info before I tell you more: